Skip to main content

 Is Smugglers Notch Good for Families?

-Smugglers' Notch is the anti-resort resort: a self-contained condo village where every unit has a full kitchen, the beginner lifts are visible from your window, and kids aged 3-12 vanish happily into FunZone 2.0 while you actually ski.
-At $27 adult lift tickets and $178 nightly lodging, a family of four runs about $515 daily (reasonable for Vermont).
-The catch?
-Route 108 closes during storms, sometimes stranding you for hours.
-Pack snacks and patience.
+Smugglers' Notch is the anti-resort resort: a self-contained condo village where every unit has a full kitchen, beginner lifts are visible from your window, and kids aged 3 to 12 vanish into FunZone 2.0 while you ski.
+Built for families with young kids, nothing pretends otherwise.
+The catch: Route 108 closes during storms, sometimes stranding you for hours.
+Terrain is modest, and expert skiers exhaust the challenging runs by lunch on day one.

 /week for family of 4